Practical Nursing Program in Aurora, CO

 Keith graduated from the Practical Nursing program at Pickens Technical College.
 Additionally, he holds an Associate of Science in Biology from Arapahoe Community College.
 Keith is a CTE Certified Teacher in both secondary and post-secondary education in the state of Colorado.
 Keith is also a BLS certified instructor through the American Heart Association.

 As a Practical Nurse, Keith’s background is in addiction treatment, social work and home healthcare.
 He enjoys nursing because it gives him the opportunity to be of service to others.

 Keith feels that the best thing about Pickens is the equitable and accessible approach to education.
 Pickens students are given high quality education by industry professionals who are passionate and who are true experts in their respective fields.

 Elizabeth Reynolds is a registered nurse who works with students who want to become LPNs (Licensed Practical Nurse)

 Miss Elizabeth has taught at Pickens since 2015.
-She came to PIckens with over 40 years of nursing experience, having worked in hospitals, on mental health units, in primary care, in urban (Philadelphia and rural (Hugo, Co) areas, and as far west as Utah.
-IN addition, as special populations such as pediatrics, the homeless, mentally ill prin=soners, HIV clients, and geriatrics.
+She came to Pickens with over 40 years of nursing experience, having worked in hospitals, on mental health units, in primary care, in urban (Philadelphia) and rural (Hugo, Co) areas.
+She has worked all over the US, from the east coast to Utah.
+In addition, Miss Elizabeth has worked with special populations; including pediatrics, the homeless, mentally ill prisoners, HIV clients, and geriatrics.
 She continues to work in Long Term Care to keep current on what the LPN student needs to be able to do each day at work.

 Recently she has presented information on the diversity within the Pickens student body to two national groups of nursing educators.

-Miss Elizabeth believes that Pickens Technical College is a phenomenal place to start on the carer path of nursing especially as a multi-language user or a non-traditional student.
+Miss Elizabeth feels that Pickens Technical College is a phenomenal place to start on the carer path of nursing especially as a multi-language user or a non-traditional student.